davimber/aialignmentideas/humanwrittenideas.md

 Fifth, we know LLM's can model a variety of personas and behaviors.
 Its possible with good delineation of responsibilities, the review step could elicit another persona, maybe even the chat assistant.
 Thus, some level of stepping-back or ability to be self critical could be achieved.
+Sixth (and this thought is a bit out-there so maybe disregard this) I wonder if we could let the LLM "feel" the tug of the update.
+And then let it decide what to do with this tug.
 The obvious challenge with this approach is that the agent needs to pick good runs to update on.
 If it starts picking reward hacked runs, it may lead to a runaway process where it favors them more and more.
 The base reward signal is still fundamentally tainted, and avoiding that poison may take a lot of intelligence.